VictorBrouwer/ai-eng-challenge/README.md

 **Deliverables**
 ![Graph example](lang-graph.png?raw=true "Graph example")
 1. A diagram (like the example) to visually show how your system works.
+2. Working code with unit tests of the cells.
-2. A Pull Request in the repo with your final solution.
+3. A Pull Request in the repo with the features.
+Use GitFlow or similar approach to create the branches.
-3. Realistic commits – because in the real world, we don’t just push all our code in one commit named final_version_for_real_this_time.py.
+4. Realistic commits – because in the real world, we don’t just push all our code in one commit named final_version_for_real_this_time.py.
+5. Your solution should be uploaded and submitted using this repo as base (download, clone, fork is not allowed).

 ---